5H1N0B11/flightgear-mirage2000/Mirage-2000/rick_developer_notes.md

   * Merge exec.nas with M_frame_notification.nas
   * Move HUD/*nas and MFD/*nas into displays folder
 * Update key bindings in help and announce changes
-* Use the display poweron/off logic in JA37 displays/common.nas
+* Use the display power on/off logic in JA37 displays/common.nas
+* Exocet and Mica-EM deviate visually from what really happens (hits vs. miss)
+* Why is there the follwoing instead of fall time from weapon props?
+TimeToTarget   :"/sim/dialog/groundTargeting/time-to-target",
+* Ground targeting: change AI model implementation with apg-68.ContactTGP
+* In VTM show type of targeting guidance: radar vs. laser vs. gps vs. ...
+* In HUD.nas check use of input.IsRadarWorking.getValue()>24 and similar

 <!-- ========================================================================================= -->
 # Reference stuff #